xy660/NexusEJS/README.md

 NexusEJS emphasizes determinism and transparency.
 Our VM is designed with:

-- READY TO FINALIZE Object Preservation and Delayed Garbage Collection Mechanism (Applicable to Hardware Control Object Protection)
+- Destructor keep-alive mechanism (destructors can prevent GC from reclaiming the object itself)
-- Concurrency primitives and concurrency-safe syntax (M:N architecture supporting virtual threads & RTOS binding layer)
+- Concurrency primitives and thread-safe syntax (using M:N architecture, supporting virtual threads & RTOS binding layer)
+- Module-aware GC, automatically unloading unused bytecode caches and constant pool caches
-- Support for manual GC timing control
+- Support for manual control of GC timing
-- Customizable and trimmable VM features
+- Customizable and configurable VM features
-- Platform-agnostic, easily portable VM core
+- Platform-independent and easily portable VM core
-- Native C/C++ binding
+- Native C/C++ bindings

 In tests on ESP32, under a single task and without frequent object creation:
 - Average memory usage: about **55 KB**